joostd/https-reverse-proxy-over-ssh/README.md

 Then, open a tunnel to the proxy with the necessary plumbing:

     ssh proxy.example.org -l ubuntu -i ~/.ssh/id_rsa.pem -R 8001:localhost:8001 -t ./reverse-proxy.sh 1

+The script argument is simply an offset to the base port numbers used (4000 on the proxy, 8000 on the client).

+After the proxy server has starter, the script continues to display proxy access logs.
+You can press ^C to terminate the proxy (and the SSH connection if you don't use terminal mode).

+## Disabling shell accounts

+A shell account is not needed to run the proxy, if you restrict users to using SSH command mode.
+This can be done through SSH configuration in a user's `authorized_keys` file.
+You can also choose to embed the reverse-proxy script in issued SSH certificates.
+That way you can grant access to the reverse proxy service by distributing SSH certificates.

 # Implementation